 For the last twenty-two years, I have written well over 25 opinion essays in different newspapers or online news media.
 I have also experimented with blogging.
 In January 2016, I started Politics and Snapshots, a blog on my two hobbies: photography and American politics.
 It was a fun experiment!
 But given my teaching and administrative duties, it was difficult to produce content on a regular basis.

 In October 2017, a month after Hurricane Maria devastated Puerto Rico’s infrastructure, I started a new blog, The Puerto Rico Data Lab.
 This experiment was different from the previous one in two important respects.
 First, I launched the blog after deciding to research and write on U.S. – Puerto Rico relations in the aftermath of Hurricane Maria.
-Thus, the blog serves as a personal notebook where I can sketch ideas and share these with the world as I prepare articles for academic journals.
-Some of these posts have been published in different online news outlets.
-Second, for the last three years I have been working on my data analytic skills, learning R and other data visualization packages.
-My blog posts are helping me further develop my skills and experiment with different techniques.
+Thus, the blog served as a personal notebook where I could sketch ideas and share them with the world as I prepared articles for academic journals.
+Some of these posts were also published in different online news outlets.
+Second, I used the blog to further develop my data analytic skills, learning R and other data visualization packages.

 Monday, February 3, 2020, Iowa will hold their caucuses, marking the official start of the Democratic presidential nomination contest.
 New Hampshire’s primary will be held eight days later, followed by 55 more contests ending on June 6, 2020.